Covenant Life Church: Educational support for parents

 Covenant Life School, an accredited K-12 day school, is housed in Covenant Life's facility.
 Over 300 students currently attend the day school, which is accredited by the Association of Christian Schools International and the Middle States Association of Colleges and Schools.

 Covenant Life School's mascot is known as the cougar.
+Their athletics program has won several championships.

 Covenant Life Church also provides a Family Schools Program to support homeschooling parents in the church and community.

 Church plants

 Covenant Life has over 25 years sent out 13 church plants to many cities in the U.S. and a few abroad, including Cleveland (1982), Chicago, San Diego, Mexico, Texas, and the Philippines (1983-1984).

 In 1984, Covenant Life Church planted Covenant Fellowship Church in Glen Mills, Pennsylvania.

 In 2006, Covenant Life Church planted Sovereign Grace Church of Frederick in Frederick, Maryland.

 In 2008, Covenant Life Church planted Iglesia Gracia Soberana de Gaithersburg in Gaithersburg, Maryland.
 Iglesia Gracia Soberana de Gaithersburg is the second Spanish-speaking Sovereign Grace church in the USA.
 Its pastor is José Mercado.